I love Herbal Medicine so much and even after 20 years of practice I still feel the excitement when I write up a herb.

 The North American plant Golden Seal produces a drug which is considered of great value in modern medicine.
 The generic name of the plant, Hydrastis, is derived from two Greek words, signifying water and to accomplish, probably given it from its effect on the mucous membrane.
 (7)

-It is known as a valuable remedy in disorders of the digestive sytem and has a special action on the mucous membrane, making it of value as a local remedy in various forms of catarrh, chronic inflammation of the colon and rectum and especially famous for reducing haemorrhoids.
-Goldenseal has been credited with the following herbal properties: bitter, hepatic, alterative/restorative, anticatarrhal, anti-inflammatory, antimicrobial, laxative, emmenagogue, and oxytocic.
+It is known as a valuable remedy in disorders of the digestive system and has a special action on the mucous membrane, making it of value as a local remedy in various forms of catarrh, chronic inflammation of the colon and rectum and especially famous for reducing hemorrhoids.
+Goldenseal has been credited with the following herbal properties: bitter, hepatic, alterative/restorative, anticatarrhal, anti-inflammatory, antimicrobial, laxative, emmenagogue, and oxytocin.
 (7)

 The five major alkaloid constituents in goldenseal are berberine, palmatine, hydrastine, hydrastinine, and canadine.

-Extracts of golden seal have been show to be very active in inhibiting Helicobacter pylori which is the major cause of stomach and peptic ulcers.
+Extracts of goldenseal have been shown to be very active in inhibiting Helicobacter pylori which are the major cause of stomach and peptic ulcers.
 (3) (4)